Patent

 - you must exercise no later than 4 months after the search report is sent.

-You can withdraw your application at any time before the patent is granted.
+You can withdraw your patent application until it is granted.

 If the patent application is withdrawn before it is published, the application file will not be made public.

-If you are the owner of a patent but do not market your invention sufficiently to supply the market, you may, under certain conditions, be forced to grant licences to third parties.
+After obtaining the patent, if you do not commercialise the invention in order to adequately supply the market, you may, under certain conditions, be forced to grant licences to third parties.

 Good to know

-The European Patent Office's esp@cenet database contains applications published in over 90 countries and regions and can be searched by anyone seeking information on the state of the art in a given field.
+The European Patent Office's espacenet database contains patent applications published in over 90 countries and regions and can be searched by anyone seeking information on the state of the art in a given field.
 Applicants are advised to conduct such a search before beginning the patent application process.

 Online services and forms